Performance Analysis of Tri-Sector Reflector Antennas for HAPS-Based Cellular Networks: System model

 \section{System model}

 In this section, we describe the system model adopted in this paper.
-We consider the downlink performance of terrestrial and non-terrestrial cellular deployments in a \ac{UMa} scenario, following the models outlined in~\cite{3GPP38811,3GPP38901}.
+We consider the downlink performance of terrestrial and non-terrestrial cellular deployments in an \ac{UMa} scenario, following the models outlined in~\cite{3GPP38811,3GPP38901}.